What Is the Difference Between CBD and THC?

 When it comes to cannabis-derived products, the dynamic interplay between CBD and THC stands at the forefront of discussions.
 While both compounds originate from the cannabis plant, they diverge significantly in their effects and applications.
 This section explores the distinctions between CBD and THC products, shedding light on their unique properties, potential benefits, and potential drawbacks.

-Oil Tinctures
+CBD and THC Oil Tinctures

 Oil tinctures are liquid extracts containing CBD or THC.
 Typically, these tinctures involve infusing CBD or THC with a carrier oil, such as hemp seed oil or MCT oil, to enhance absorption.
-Users can administer oil tinctures sublingually (under the tongue) for quick absorption into the bloodstream, making them a popular and convenient method for experiencing the potential therapeutic effects of CBD and elevated nature of THC.
+Users can administer oil tinctures sublingually (under the tongue) for quick absorption into the bloodstream, making them a popular and convenient method for experiencing the potential therapeutic effects of CBD and the elevated nature of THC.

 Benefits